 It is interesting to sort the feasible sequences found by ACO-MGA according to the best objective value that they can achieve.
-Table 11 shows the objective value, the relative velocity at arrival, the total DSM cost and the time of flight of the best solution found for each sequence.
-Note that every solution has a trajectory associated to it, modelled as shown before, and thus taking into account the phasing problem.
+The bar graph in Fig. 10 shows the outcome: note that every sequence has a trajectory associated to it, modelled as shown before, and thus taking into account the phasing problem.
 This means that these solutions could be re-optimised with a more detailed model (in particular including the third dimension), leading to actual transfer solutions.
+This means that ACO-MGA is a powerful tool to find feasible sequences and corresponding first-guess solutions.